mitin001/transcriber/blog/websites/feynmanlectures.caltech.edu/1-03-other-sciences.md

 > Biology helped physics in the discovery of the conservation of energy, which was first demonstrated by Mayer in connection with the amount of heat taken in and given out by a living creature.

+Conservation of energy is a deduced mathematical principle.
 Unlike biology and geology, mathematics, although it is just as important for physicists as the other fields of study, is not a natural science.

 > The test of its validity is not experiment.